PeteyChan/SimpleECS/README.md

     entity.Set(value + 4); // Value types need to be set afterwards for changes to take place }

 entity.Remove<T>();   // removes the component on entity if found.
                       // if component implements System.IDisposable, Dispose() is called when component is removed

 entity.Destroy();     // destroys the entity leaving it invalid
                       // Dispose() is called on all removed components that implement System.IDisposable
                       // entity is invalid during the dispose call

 if (entity.IsValid)   // returns false if entity is destroyed or invalid {}

 if(entity)            // same as entity.IsValid
 {}

-// you can iterate over all the components in an entity using foreach foreach(var component in entity)
+// you can iterate over all the components on an entity using foreach foreach(var component in entity)
 {
   Console.WriteLine(component.GetType().Name);